sesubash/cordova-plugin-mute-app/README.md

 # cordova-plugin-mute-app
-Cordova Mute and UnMute Application Plugin
+Cordova Mute and UnMute sounds of the Application Plugin

 Installation:
 -------------